liprec/Demos/GlobalAzure/AzureStreamAnalytics/README.md

 2. Now create a query that creates a window of 1 second and returns only the maximum of the 'temp' and 'hmdt' value
 3. You can of course test your query by uploading the test sample

-Now that we have looked at (some) capabilities of Azure Stream Analytics fele free to experiment and look at the result in Power BI.
+Now that we have looked at (some) capabilities of Azure Stream Analytics feel free to experiment and look at the result in Power BI.

 ### Reference
 ASA query language: https://msdn.microsoft.com/library/azure/dn834998.aspx